gherardovarando/electrongui/README.md

 const {Gui} = require('electrongui')
 let gui = new Gui()

-// create alert if the ExtensionManager run in an error, this is useful when
+// create alert if the ExtensionsManager run in an error, this is useful when
-// ExtensionManager find an error loading an extension gui.extensions.on('error',(e)=>{
+// ExtensionsManager find an error loading an extension gui.extensions.on('error',(e)=>{
   gui.alerts.add(e.message, 'danger')
   console.log(e)